Appellate Courts, the Standard of Review

 So you think you are innocent?

 This is permitted to continue because of the ignorance of the masses.
-The population foolishly believe that they do nothing wrong, so they do not need to worry.
+The population foolishly believe that if they do nothing wrong, they do not need to worry.
 Yeah, like no one in the world has ever been falsely accused.
 No one has ever lied on the stand.
 And certainly no one with a motive would do those things.

-The truth is that those are the very reason for the jury trial requirement.
+The truth is that those are the very reasons for the jury trial requirement.
 “Those who wrote our constitutions knew from history and experience that it was necessary to protect against unfounded criminal charges brought to eliminate enemies… Providing an accused with the right to be tried by a jury of his peers gave him an inestimable safeguard against the corrupt or overzealous prosecutor” (Duncan v.
 Louisiana, (1968) 391 U.S. 145, 156)

 In 2013, Bill Maher had the former director of the NSA on his show, they were discussing a great American hero, Edward Snowden.
 Specifically, the growing sentiment among Americans that they did not care if the government read email because they were not committing any crimes.
 The man in charge of the most intense domestic spy entity said in response: